Sun Damaged Skin

 UVC and UVB rays carry more energy, and can damage DNA directly, while UVA rays penetrate more deeply into the skin and cause DNA damage indirectly by generating free radicals and reactive oxygen species which in turn damage DNA.
 Further, UVA is immunosuppressive for the entire body (accounting for a large part of the immunosuppressive effects of sunlight over-exposure).

 Because UVA does not cause reddening of the skin (erythema), it is not measured in the usual types of SPF testing.
 There is no good clinical measurement for blockage of UVA radiation, but it is important for sunscreen to block both UVA and UVB.
-Some scientists blame the absence of UVA filters in sunscreen for the higher melanoma risk found for sunscreen users.

 As mentioned above, “Sun damage” describes the changes that occur in your skin in response to effect of the damaging sun rays.
 These changes include: